VishalMauryastp/News-App/README.md

-<h1> .News Pluse</h1>
+<h1> .News Pulse</h1>
-<p> Newspluse is a news-providing website.
+<p> Newspulse is a news-providing website.
 It is likely that the website covers a variety of news topics such as politics, sports, entertainment, business, and technology.
 It may also offer breaking news alerts and analysis on current events.</p>

 ## Table of contents